jothoma1/logs-toolkit/README.md

-# graylog-grok
+# grok nxlog logstash
-Grok Patterns for our Graylog cluster
+Sample configurations for NXLog, Logstash and Grok Patterns for our Graylog cluster